 What do we mean by weight gain?

 Weight gain simply means that we have put on some weight more than what is expected for our height.
-But there are many reasons for this:
+But there are 3 main reasons for this:

 This is a good thing.